M-Attiyah/frontend-notes/html/getting-started-with-HTML.md

 ---

-## Void elements
+## Void element
-Not all elements follow the pattern of an opening tag, content, and a closing tag.
-Some elements consist of a single tag, which is typically used to insert/embed something in the document.
+is consist of a single tag, which is typically used to insert/embed something in the document.

 ---